 Between the two phrases, "in heaven" and "in earth", the simple conjunction usually translated as "and" is used.

 The preposition used to introduce "in earth" is different from the preposition used for "in heaven".
-It is the preposition that means "on", "upon", or "against". this is the preposition that Christ usually used to refer things on this planet or the ground.
+It is the preposition that means "on", "upon", or "against".
+This is the preposition that Jesus usually used to refer to things on this planet or on the ground.

 The KJV interpretation of this verse, copied by most modern Bible, holds heaven as a paradigm for us on earth.
 This is not what the Greek says.
-In the Greek, God's will is coming into being in both places.
+In the Greek, God's purpose ll must come into being in both places, as a law of "nature".
 The earth is changing but the heavens are changing as well.
 Both are conforming to God's will for the future.

 The "reign" of God is equated with the coming into being of his will both in the universe and on our planet.

 “It is starting—that reign of Yours.

 “It is coming into being—that purpose of Yours, as much as possible in sky and on earth.